ionburstcloud/ionburst-sdk-javascript/README.md

 ## Getting Help

 Please use the following community resources for support.
-We use [Gitlab issues][sdk-issues] to track bugs and feature requests.
+We use [GitLab issues][sdk-issues] to track bugs and feature requests.

 * Join the Ionburst Cloud community on [Slack](https://join.slack.com/t/ionburst-cloud/shared_invite/zt-panjkslf-Z5DOpU1OOeNPkXgklD~Cpg)
 * Get in touch with [Ionburst Support](https://ionburst.cloud/contact)